aardappel/lobster/docs/source/language_spec.md

 directly at file scope).
-Declares a variable with program lifetime, private to its file, initialized once, immediately before the top-level statement that (lexically) contains the declaring function executes; the initializer is evaluated in the top-level context.
+Declares a variable with program lifetime, private to its file, initialized once, immediately before the top-level statement that (lexically) contains the declaring function executes; the initializer is evaluated in the top-level context, so it may not use the variables of the functions it is in (their locals and parameters, or fields through `this` or `::`), except inside a function value it creates, as that runs where it is called.
 Its type is the given type or the initializer's type. `static_frame` additionally re-evaluates the initializer and stores its value each time the statement is executed after a frame has passed since its previous execution (frames are counted by the engine's frame